Yeah. On Twitter as well

 Maybe that’s a good decision for BlueSky, they certainly seem to have the growth at the moment, but I think we probably have to forget the dreams of it ever pushing the decentralization angle again.

 0xtero@beehaw.orgto Linux@lemmy.ml•I'm committing to Linux, but it's so unstable.
-Any suggestions?0·1 month agoIf it’s for work, I’d suggest using whatever works for you best.
+Any suggestions?0·2 months agoIf it’s for work, I’d suggest using whatever works for you best.
 Sounds incredibly frustrating so I don’t know why’d you be so set on ditching windows.
 Use the tools that work for you.
 Having said that, I’ve been running Linux since early 0.99 kernels and Debian since 1.3 and stability is really unmatched these days.

 Your screen flicker issues with browser sound like hardware acceleration related bugs and I’d hazard a quess that random freezes and reboots have something to do with graphics drivers as well.
 But of course it’s impossible to tell without logs, which you didn’t provide.